MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-retail-footfall-detection.md

 - Review the [Footfall detection solution overview](solution-overview-retail-footfall-detection.md)
 - Obtain user access to an Azure Stack Development Kit (ASDK) or Azure Stack Integrated System instance, with:
   - The [Azure App Service on Azure Stack resource provider](../operator/azure-stack-app-service-overview.md) installed.
-You will need operator access to your Azure Stack instance, or work with your administrator to install.
+You need operator access to your Azure Stack instance, or work with your administrator to install.
   - A subscription to an offer that provides App Service and Storage quota.
-You will need operator access to create an offer.
+You need operator access to create an offer.
 - Obtain access to an Azure subscription
   - If you don't have an Azure subscription, sign up for a [free trial account](https://azure.microsoft.com/free/) before you begin.
 - Create two service principals in your directory: